Frequently Asked Questions

 Who Operates and Pays for Registered Apprenticeship Training?

-Registered apprenticeship programs are operated by private industry, the Ministry of Advanced Education and Skills Development and employer or labour/management sponsors.
+Registered apprenticeship programs are operated by private industry, the Ministry of Training, Colleges and Universities and employer or labour/management sponsors.
 Program sponsors pay virtually all the training costs as well as progressively increasing wages to their apprentices.
 Apprenticeship programs in Interior Finishing can be completed in three to five, or more years in length.
 For the apprentice, this translates into an "industry scholarship" worth $40,000 to $150,000.
 Moreover, the content of the training program is determined by industry needs, thereby producing workers with skills that are in high demand.

 What is the Apprenticeship Agreement?

-An Apprenticeship Agreement is a signed commitment between the apprentice and the sponsor who is registered with the Ministry of Advanced Education and Skills Development.
+An Apprenticeship Agreement is a signed commitment between the apprentice and the sponsor who is registered with the Ministry of Training, Colleges and Universities.
 The apprentice agrees to perform the work and complete related study which may take between a 3 and 5 year period.
 The sponsor agrees to make every effort to keep the apprentice employed and to comply with the standards established for the program.

 Who Does Registered Apprenticeship Serve?